-[1] The Appellant, Stewart Fraser, is a licensed guide outfitter who operates in the Cariboo Region (Region 5) of British Columbia.
-He operates Itcha Mountain Outfitters Ltd.
+[1] The Appellant, Darren James (Jim) Linnell, is a licensed guide outfitter who operates in the Cariboo Region (Region 5) of British Columbia.
+He operates Batnuni Lake Guides and Outfitters.

-- [2] Region 5 is divided into 16 management units ("MUs").
-These MUs are amalgamated into five game management zones ("GMZ").
-1 - [3] There are 53 guide territories within Region 5.
-The Appellant states that his guiding territory is located within MU 5-13, which is within GMZ 5C.
-However, it appears from the Appellant's documents that part of his territory is also located in the adjoining MU 5-12, which is also within GMZ 5C. - [4] Each year, guide outfitters apply to the Regional Manager of the Recreational Fisheries and Wildlife Program, Ministry of Forests, Lands and Natural Resource Operations (the "Ministry"), to renew their guide outfitter licence and request a hunting quota for specific animal species.
+[2] Region 5 is divided into 16 management units ("MUs").
+These MUs are amalgamated into five game management zones ("GMZ").1

+[3] There are 53 guide territories within Region 5.
+The Appellant's guiding territory relevant to this case is located within MU 5-13, which is within GMZ 5C near Nazko BC.

+[4] Each year, guide outfitters apply to the regional manager of the Recreational Fisheries and Wildlife Program, Ministry of Forests, Lands and Natural Resource Operations (the "Ministry"), to renew their guide outfitter licence and request a hunting quota for specific animal species.
 A quota sets the total number of a particular species, or type of species, that may be harvested by the guide outfitter's clients within the guide's territory(ies) during the period specified in the licence.
 The species at issue in this case is moose.
 In the past, the Appellant has obtained licences with a quota for bull moose in his guiding territory.